 Online learning is a lot like face-to-face learning, except you can access your classroom anytime, anywhere, from nearly any device.
 A simple web interface makes it easy to access your courses, connect with instructors and classmates, check your grades, and get support when you need it.

-A genuine University of Wisconsin degree
+University of Wisconsin degree

 An online UW Master of Science in Healthcare Administration is as recognized and respected as a UW degree granted to students who attend courses on campus.
 It offers you the same accredited, first-class education, renowned faculty, and rigorous standards that the University of Wisconsin is known for and that employers highly regard.